Underage Vaping in the UK - The Reality

 ASH (Action on Smoking and Health) have been monitoring underage use of both cigarettes and e-cigarettes since 2013.
 While vaping has been around since 2005, it wasn’t particularly widely available or popular until 2012 and since then we’ve seen a much bigger increase in adult use.
 When it comes to teenage use, ASH’s findings came to a few key conclusions:

-• As far as vaping awareness goes, an overwhelming majority of 77.7% of teenagers surveyed had never tried vaping at all and 10.5% aren’t even aware of what e-cigarettes are.
+• As far as vaping awareness goes, an overwhelming majority of 81% of teenagers surveyed had never tried vaping at all, but only 3.5% aren’t even aware of what e-cigarettes are.

 • Those who had tried vaping were more likely to be in their late teens, with first time use far less common in those under the age of 16.